Video: Behind the scenes at Clachanburn Country Garden

 Jane works from dawn-to-dusk most days maintaining the spectacular two-hectare property in the corner of Central Otago’s remotest Maniototo Plains.
 In the video above, Jane gives editor Kate Coughlan a tour of the property and a run down of what’s involved in maintaining the grounds.

-Clachanburn Country Garden comes to life in a beautiful 16-page story in the May/June issue of NZ Life & Leisure.
+Clachanburn Country Garden comes to life in a beautiful 16-page story in the May/June 2016 #issue 67 of NZ Life & Leisure.
 This Garden of National Significance is gloriously different in every season, and Art Director Yolanta Woldendorp and photographer Jane Ussher visited the garden four times to capture the magic.